What Colours Can You Wash Together? Sort Your Laundry Like a Pro

 STEP 3:

-Sort into piles.
+Sort into piles for best results.
 To hone in further on categorising your laundry loads to ensure no mishaps occur, separate your piles into groups, such as:

-- Sports (can also be washed with delicates)
+- Sportswear & swimwear (can also be washed with delicates)

 STEP 4:

-If you have patterned items, sort them based on their dominant colour and if you cannot decipher it, put it in a pile of your choice.
+If you have patterned items, sort them based on their dominant colour and if you cannot decipher, put them in a pile of your choice.
 After sorting these, wash each pile separately.

 STEP 5: